 Exocrine Pancreatic Cancer

-Although there are several different types of pancreatic cancer, 95% of cases are due to pancreatic adenocarcinoma.
+Although there are several different types of exocrine pancreatic cancer, 95% of cases are due to pancreatic adenocarcinoma.

 Other less common exocrine pancreatic cancers include: